GillesBouissac/blender-amf/README.md

 # blender-amf [![Build Status](https://travis-ci.com/GillesBouissac/blender-amf.svg?branch=master)](https://travis-ci.com/GillesBouissac/blender-amf)

-Blender addon for export objects from Additive Manufacturing Format *AMF*
+Blender addon to export objects from Additive Manufacturing Format *AMF*

 To ease the transfer of multiple grouped objects from Blender to PrusaSlicer
     This is a very simple implementation only meshes are exported for now.